psytext/rosettastats/docs/moderatedMediation.md

 ## R

-In R the function is called gemm, which uses the SEM package gemm.
+In R the function is called ` gemm `, which uses the package "gemm".
 At this moment the package can be obtained by running (after installing the package "devtools"):

-devtools::install_github("PeterVerboon/gemm")
+devtools::install_github("PeterVerboon/gemm");
 library(gemm).

 Example 1 is a mediation model without moderator and with two mediators; this model is called as follows.